justaguy1337/class-12th-project/README.md

 for maruthi showrooms we used text data file and binnary data file dumna airport is simple mysql & python connectivity ^_^

+update

+a slight changes has been made in this program